Picture it: You've decided this season that, entering your draft, that David Johnson is your first-round target.

 This is especially true if you feel you got a bargain on the starter -- Ingram for $16, for example -- to provide you "profit to spare" that can be invested in his backup.
 This is a common trap.
 The point is not to give your profit back by spending it elsewhere on your roster but to accumulate as much potential profit across the board as you possibly can.

 Don't fall in love with players.
 If you've spent the requisite amount of time detailing your cheat sheet, this one shouldn't be a problem.
-Fantasy owners have a way of overrating upside, big preseason developments and big-play receivers.
+Fantasy managers have a way of overrating upside, big preseason developments and big-play receivers.
 If you've done the research on every player's true skill, you already have a good, predetermined price tag for every player in the league, so there's no reason to deviate from it.
 Don't try to talk yourself into certain players for arbitrary reasons, don't chase young players for the sake of building a young roster, and don't spend for "upside" because "upside is what wins leagues."
 (What upside also does is land you a roster of nothing but risk/reward players and make it very difficult to know what to expect from your team weekly.)

 In addition, don't excessively price-enforce, at least not with bids you aren't willing to accept.
 "Price enforcing," for those unfamiliar, is bidding players up to what you perceive is their market value.
 I've found in auctions in recent years that owners are notoriously conservative with their bidding, so if you're price enforcing, you might not be bidding to a perceived market value -- you might be setting it yourself and for a player you didn't want.